We believe creating art through a collaborative and consensus-based process will lead to expansive thinking and the creation of a just world.

 Organizational History

 Since 1996, Rude Mechs has created a genre-averse slate of original theatrical productions peppered with big ideas, cheap laughs, and dizzying spectacle.
 What these works hold in common are the use of play to make performance, the use of theaters as meeting places for audiences and artists, and the use of humor as a tool for intellectual investigation.
-We tour these performances nationally and abroad; maintain CRASHBOX, a rehearsal / performance / workshop warehouse; we house a scenic lending library; and we run Why We’re Here, offering refugees and asylees a forum for artistic expression.
+We tour these performances nationally and abroad; and we maintain CRASHBOX, a rehearsal / performance / workshop warehouse; we house a scenic lending library.
 The quality and innovation of the company’s theatrical productions have firmly established Rude Mechs as one of Austin’s most highly valued cultural assets

 As we create new works for adventurous theatre-goers, we seek to demystify the art-making process, and we work hard to foster real communication with and responsiveness to our patrons by holding workshops, talkbacks, and open rehearsals along the way.
 We will not make work we ourselves could not afford to go see and offer pay-what-you-can nights to keep our work accessible to all, regardless of economic status.

 In 1999, Rude Mechs assumed the management of The Off Center, a performance warehouse in East Austin.
 The Off Center housed a flexible 100-seat theatre, the administrative offices of Rude Mechs, studios for visual artists, a rehearsal room, Austin Scenic Coop, and a scene shop, and The Off Shoot, a classroom dedicated to the work of Off Center Teens and Grrl Action before that.
 In 2012, The University of Texas at Austin increased Rude Mechs’ rent by over 300%, and the company was forced to leave The Off Center at the end of that term, in May 2017.
 In June 2017, Rude Mechs acquired an 18-month lease on 5K sf of the weirdest low-ceilinged sad rooms in the bowels of our dead daily newspaper and created Rude Studios: rehearsal rooms, crafting space, classroom, meeting, dance, admin and storage space for Austin artists.
 As the landlord desired to “aggressively market” that space for short-term rentals, we left in January 2019.
 In April 2019, Rude Mechs signed a three-year lease on Crashbox: a 1500 sf space for rehearsal, meeting, crafting, and performance space for Austin artists.
+In October 2024, Rude Mechs assumed the bay next door, expanding Crashbox by another 1500sf, adding dedicated rehearsal space, artist studios and creating a partnership with Salvage Vanguard Theatre and ARCO Dance.
 We are looking for an affordable permanent venue.

 Rude Mechs is an ensemble-based theatre company that operates with a full company of 33 members.
 We create original plays that we produce in Austin, TX.
 We have received over 200 local and national awards and nominations for our work.
 We’ve enjoyed four Off-Broadway premieres and toured to top national venues such as The Walker Arts Center (Minneapolis, MN), The Wexner Center (Columbus, OH), and Woolly Mammoth (Washington D.C.).
 We seek to participate in the international community of artists by contributing to festivals such Austria’s SommerSzene, the Galway Arts Festival, the Edinburgh Fringe Festival (winner Total Theatre Award for Best New Play by an Ensemble), the Kiasma Festival, the Philadelphia Live Arts Festival, and the Under the Radar Festival in NYC.
 Our touring productions include Field Guide, Not Every Mountain, The Cold Record, Replacement Tapes, Stop Hitting Yourself, Now Now Oh Now, The Method Gun, Get Your War On, How Late It Was, How Late, Cherrywood, and Lipstick Traces.
 Our Off-Broadway productions include Stop Hitting Yourself, The Cold Record, The Method Gun, Match-Play, Get Your War On and Lipstick Traces.
 Our production The Method Gun was selected for the 34th Annual Humana Festival of New American Plays.
 Our emergence into this community was marked by a feature in The New York Times that identified Rude Mechs as one of three companies in the country “making theatre that matters.”
 We are deeply proud to represent Texas as a home for cutting-edge theatrical practice.